41 Jesus said to them, “If you were blind, you would have no sin; but now you say, ‘We see.’ Therefore your sin remains.”

 Repudiation of God’s grace renders people lost.

 The arrival of Jesus was the moment of truth for those listening to Him.
 Both the Pharisees and the blind man stood at a crossroads.
 Jesus drew a line in the sand.
 Would people believe in Him or reject Him?
-Jesus will judge the authenticity of who genuinely believes on Him.
+Jesus will judge the authenticity of those who genuinely believe in Him.

 Unless God opens our eyes, we cannot see eternal truth.
 People need to accept their utter spiritual poverty and blindness.